Mescherin: Overview

 A road bridge links Mescherin with the Polish-Pomeranian town of Gryfino across the river.
 The nearest city is Szczecin, about 20 km to the north.
 Mescherin is located on the northern edge of Lower Oder Valley National Park.

 On December 31, 2002, the municipalities of Neurochlitz, Radekow and Rosow were incorporated into Mescherin.
-In Rosow, a 13th-century church serves as a joint German-Polish memorial site for the flight and expulsion of Germans during and after World War II and the resettlement of Poles from Soviet-annexed eastern Polish territory into former eastern German provinces which became again Polish in 1945.
+In Rosow, a 13th-century church serves as a joint German-Polish memorial site for the flight and expulsion of Germans during and after World War II and the resettlement of Poles from Soviet-annexed eastern Polish territory into former eastern German provinces which became part of Poland in 1945.
 Rosow was chosen as the Pomeranian village became a border checkpoint of both the federal highway Bundesstraße 2 and the Berlin-Szczecin railway.